Breast Cancer Screening

 - Clinical breast exam – This is a manual examination of the breasts and underarm areas performed by a physician to detect lumps, masses or anything unusual.

 - Conventional mammography – The current gold standard in breast cancer screening, a mammogram consists of a series of low-dose breast X-rays (usually two X-ray images of each breast from different angles – top to bottom and side to side) that are interpreted by a radiologist.
 When performed regularly in conjunction with a clinical breast exam and monthly self-exams, a mammogram can be a very effective cancer-screening tool.

 - Full-breast tomosynthesis – This screening is a type of three-dimensional mammogram that takes multiple breast images from many angles.

-- Breast MRI – A large magnet, radio waves and a computer are used to produce detailed images of the breast structure.
+- Breast MRI or abbreviated breast MRI – A large magnet, radio waves and a computer are used to produce detailed images of the breast structure.